rorihara/Keplerian_Mask_Generator/README.md

 # make_KeplerianMask.py

-This repository contains a Python script for generating Keplerian masks based to be used for CLEANing or moment map analysis.
+This repository contains a Python script for generating Keplerian masks to be used for CLEANing or moment map analysis.
 The script processes astronomical observation data to create masks for specific celestial objects' disks.

 ## How to Run